 Beyond the Legacies of British Slave-ownership database, I’ve also uncovered some information from The National Archives in London and the Montserrat National Trust who are currently in the process of digitizing their records.
 However, even with this wealth of information, completing my family tree from the 1650s to 1880s will most likely take a few more years or even a decade.
 Records are just not in the order they should be but I will remain committed to the project as I am a descendant from the Mali Empire in West Africa and for that, I’m proud.

-Thus for anyone struggling with their family tree or wanting to travel the world based on genetics, would recommend taking a DNA test.
-AncestryDNA is fine for those primarily of European descent or those who wish to confirm if they have any European genes.
-For those looking to get more accurate insight about their African roots, would highly recommend taking the African Ancestry DNA test.
+For anyone struggling with figuring out their family tree or wanting to travel the world based on genetics would recommend taking a DNA test.
+So which is the better DNA test for those with Caribbean ancestry?
+Well, AncestryDNA is fine for those primarily of European descent or those who wish to confirm if they have any European genes.
+It will also show links to islands/communities in the Caribbean.
+For those looking to get more accurate insight into their African roots, would highly recommend taking the African Ancestry DNA test.